JozyL27/brewme-server/README.md

 ## Endpoints
 - /api/beers
-    - /api/beers/:beer_name endpoint retrieves a beer or list of beers that contain the word or keyword searched. example keyword: "bud" retrieves "bud light", "budweiser", "bud light lime", etc. as an array.
+    - /api/beers/:beer_name endpoint retrieves a beer or list of beers that contain the word or keyword searched as an array. example keyword: "bud" retrieves "bud light", "budweiser", "bud light lime", etc.
     - /api/beers/random endpoint retrieves one random beer from the database as an object.

 - /api/userBeers
     - /api/userBeers/:user_id endpoint retrieves all the beers associated with the user id that has been input.
-Example user_id: "2", returns a list of: "bud light", "Gumballhead", & "budweiser".
+Example user_id: "2", returns an array of: "bud light", "Gumballhead", & "budweiser".
     - POST /api/userBeers is used for adding a beer to the user's "My beers" list.
 It requires a user id & beer id.
     - DELETE /api/userBeers is used for removing a beer from the user's "My beers" list.
 It requires a user id & beer id.